The Chameleon | Doors | Early tales

 I'm never sure about whether to recommend medium quality tales like "Look, Slim!" or not.
 No one will ever claim "Look, Slim!" is a "Must read tale showing the Golden Age at it's best!"
 Yet fans of the Chameleon might well find it an enjoyable outing.

-There is good art of boats: the boats sailing off into the sunrise (Page 3), the Coastal Patrol vessel with its beaming light (pages 7, 9).
+There is good art of boats: the boats sailing off into the sunrise (Page 3), the Coastal Patrol vessels with their beaming light (pages 7, 9).
 I guess the Coastal Patrol is this story's version of the Coast Guard.

 I like the way the Chameleon identifies himself, when he boards the Coastal Patrol ship (top of page 9).
 This shows imagination on Davis' part, showing how the unusual hero thinks of himself.